How to read a call number

 Think of a call number like an address: it is there to tell you where in the library your book, DVD, or other item is located.
 Polk Library organizes everything by a system called Library of Congress Classification: all materials are grouped into similar subjects; this means that when you find a book or other resource that you like, there's a good chance several other books which you might also find helpful may be found in the same location!

 Call numbers in this system have both letters and numbers, let's take a look at an example:

-- In the catalog you've found the book Gladiators: violence and spectacle in ancient Rome, by Roger Dunkle.
+- In Search@UW you've found the book Gladiators: violence and spectacle in ancient Rome, by Roger Dunkle.
 The call number is: GV35 .D86 2008.
 Looks complex, let's break it down into four separate lines: